friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 Here's the real meat of our faux-IDE setup.

-[Ghcid](https://hackage.haskell.org/package/ghcid) is a simple, reliable file watcher that spawns a Ghci session and presses `:r` for you (the _reload_ command) whenever a Haskell source file changes.
+[Ghcid](https://hackage.haskell.org/package/ghcid) is a simple, reliable file watcher that spawns a Ghci session and presses `:r` for you (Ghci's _reload_ command) whenever a Haskell source file changes.
-It's reliable precisely because it has no notion of projects, build tools or text editors.
+It's reliable precisely because it has no notion of projects, build tools, or text editors.
 It relies simply on Ghci.
 It'll even let you choose how to start Ghci, so that all of your dependencies will be registered and all of your modules will be in scope.

 (I don't know why I felt the need to explain all that.
 It's hard to imagine anyone is writing Haskell and doesn't know about Ghcid.)

 In the old days, we were forced to use Ghcid in a crude way.
 We'd have it running in a terminal, side-by-side with our editor.